Entr04y/cf-builder/readme.md

 ## Requirements

 You will need to have node.js and gulp installed on your development machine.
+Once they are installed, you will need to clone this repository to your local machine.

+## Setting up your project
-Once they are installed, you will need to install the gulp-merge-json and gulp-yaml-merge modules via npm.
+Change to the newly cloned directory and from the top level install gulp, gulp-merge-json and gulp-yaml-merge modules to the local directory via npm.

 This can be accomplished by running:

 ```
-npm install gulp-merge-json gulp-yaml-merge --save-dev
+npm install gulp gulp-merge-json gulp-yaml-merge --save-dev
 ```

-## Building templates
+You are now ready to build the example template.

+### Building the example template

 To build the example template, run the command